 Wood carvings created with a chainsaw in the Highlands.

 On the outskirts of Inverness, a rare opportunity in the Highlands to view representational to abstract 2D and 3D works by some of the areas best artists and makers.

 Esther creates textiles using organic materials.
 Influenced by her highland environment she continues to explore the dimension of fragility and strength: presence and erosion.

-Jan Kilpatrick is a well-known teacher of embroidered textiles, mosaic and creative book-making.
+Jan Kilpatrick is an established teacher of embroidered textiles, mosaic and creative book-making.
 From her studio in Elphin, 20 minutes drive north of Ullapool, she also produces large,one-off pieces of textile wall art.
 Most of her work uses recycled and natural materials and she draws her imagery from the natural environment, occasionally incorporating lyrical text from her own poetry.